This blog first appeared on April 26, 2024. Updated June 7, 2025.

 What is a rash?

-Rashes develop when there is some form of inflammation, infection, or disruption to the outer layer of the skin.
-They can present in many different ways – as reddened areas, bumps, blisters, scaling, or other skin lesions.
+Rashes tend to develop when the outer layer of the skin is damaged by inflammation, infection, or trauma.
+They can present in many ways, including reddened areas, bumps, blisters, scaling, or other skin lesions.
+They can also result from external irritants like chemicals, medications, allergens, or excessive heat or cold.

 Why does Herpes cause a rash?